-Potomac Heritage Trail is a 19.5 mile moderately trafficked out and back trail located near Arlington, VA that features a river and is good for all skill levels.
+Potomac Heritage Trail is a 19.5 mile moderately trafficked out and back trail located near Arlington, Virginia that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 My first time using the app and what a great find!!
 Such a great trail!